• Skip to main content

 You will need a batch (24 oz or about 3 cups) of tomato pasta sauce to make this bolognese.
 This quick marinara sauce works great for this recipe and you can make it while the tofu is roasting, so it does not make the recipe so much longer.

 I know Trader Joe's has some great jarred tomato sauces that aren't too expensive and made healthier too.
-I also love this vegetable pasta sauce from Engine 2 (you can buy it online) that's completely whole food plant based.
+I also love this vegetable pasta sauce from Engine 2 (you can buy it online) that's completely whole food plant-based.
 Look for a lower in sodium and no added fat if looking for a wholesome pasta sauce!

 There is a fork that took some pasta from a bowl of vegan tofu bolognese noodles.

-How to make it
+How to make a vegan bolognese pasta sauce

-I love how simple this recipe is, yet is packed with flavor.
+I love how simple this recipe is, yet it is packed with flavor.
 This is a pasta sauce you can make easily on a weeknight since it is pretty low-maintenance and does not require much hands-on/chopping.

 Prepare the tofu crumbles